Can termites spread disease?

-Yes, termites do bite people if you get them angry enough.
-With most species they have to find the thin skin between your fingers (or similar) before you'll even notice.
-They don't set out to bite people, but they will bite in defense.
-Bigger species like Mastotermes, Macrotermes and some dampwood termites are much better at being noticed.
-I've seen small blood marks from a Mastotermes bite near a technician's navel.
-Strangely, it is much more often the nondescript workers that bite (me) than the big-jawed, heavy-set, scary-looking soldier termites.
+Yes, termites do bite people but only if you get them angry.
+Most termites have to be biting on thin skin (like between your fingers or similar) before you’ll even be able to notice their grim determination.
+They don’t set out to bite people, but they will bite in defense and they do tend to hang on.
+The bites of bigger species like Mastotermes, Macrotermes and some dampwood termites are quite easily noticed.
+I’ve seen small blood marks from a Mastotermes bite near a technician’s navel.
+Strangely, it is much more often the meek-looking workers that bite (me) than the big-jawed, heavy-set, scary-looking soldier termites.
 Alates (swarmers) may have bitten me.
-I've never noticed.
+I’ve never noticed.

 As for disease, there’s no available evidence to suggest that termite bites have ever transferred anything to humans.
 They don’t remain sensitive and never seem to swell.